 1. Wet or dry?

 Carefully using specially designed swabs and solution will remove most gunk from your sensor, while a simple air blower puffs dust away for a quick clean.
+It is good practice to do a dry clean with a hurricane blower, before moving onto a wet clean.

 2. The perfect view

 A kit with a loupe and light will really help you see what and where needs cleaning.
 Some designs also enable you to clean while the loupe rests on the lens mount.
+See our guide to the best loupes for DIY kit options.
+If you buy a kit without a light, a headtorch is an excellent alternative, as it keeps your hands free.

 3. Plan ahead